 Is it Possible Get Compensation for A Collision That Wasn’t My Responsibility At Work?

-If you were driving a vehicle provided by your employer in a work-related role, and you are injured in a collision for which you weren’t responsible, you would be entitled to pursue a damages settlement for the personal injury aspect of the collision.
-You will also be able to get compensation for additional losses, such as missing the wedding of a family member due to the collision.
+Were driving a vehicle provided by your employer in a work-related role, and injured in a collision for which you weren’t responsible?
+If so, you would be entitled to pursue a damages settlement for the personal injury aspect of the collision.
+You will also be able to get compensation for additional losses too.
+These could include missing the wedding of a family member due to the collision.

 Any damage to the vehicle provided by your employer will result in your employer making a separate claim to cover the costs of repairs or replacement of the vehicle, and you will not include these costs in your claim.